cinspire93/DotA-2-Prediction/README.md

 ### Conclusion
 In conclusion, the game is balanced with respect to time, but no so much with respect to hero selection.
 However, I believe that the ability to out-draft one's enemy team is a necessary skill for any good player.
 The accuracy of my model is not so high to cause DotA 2 developers panic, but it is decent enough to make my model a solid hero strategy recommender.
 Moreover, the in-game wagering system could also benefit quite a lot from my model.

+### Future Work
+1. Reference the official DotA 2 api and parse the rich data myself and see if I could get more useful features that would improve my model
+2. Look at game information from a player perspective, predicting the outcome of any given match based on player skills

+## Questions:
+Feel free to reach out to me at __cchen9331@gmail.com__

+## Directory:
+1. _**img**_ folder contains all graphs that I found useful for my analysis
+2. _**src**_ folder contains my python files that I used for cleaning up my data, feature engineering and plotting
+3. _**DotA2_Explore_Analyze**_ is the Jupyter notebook version of my analysis, and offers sneakpeak of the dataset
+4. _**DotA2_Presentation**_ is the verbose version of my presentation on DotA 2 project